seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 NOTE: The first command uses the option `-d` which starts the service in the background.
 The second command uses the option `-it` which runs the command in interactive mode.

-You can now access SeaTable at the host name.
+You can now access SeaTable at the host name specified in the Compose file.

 ### Reviewing the Deployment

-The command `docker container list` should list the four containers specified in the docker-compose file:
+The command `docker container list` should list the four containers specified in the `docker-compose.yml`:

 ![picture](https://user-images.githubusercontent.com/41058728/125533593-476822e1-9322-4fd4-8b41-99a40a7afff1.png)